aws-amplify/amplify-js/docs/media/authentication_guide.md

      const { token } = federatedInfo;
 });
 ```

-Availible identity providers are `google`, `facebook`, `amazon`, `developer` and OpenId.
+Availible identity providers are `google`, `facebook`, `amazon`, `developer` and OpenID.
 To use an `OpenID` provider, use the URI of your provider as the key, e.g. `accounts.your-openid-provider.com`.

  NOTE: Federated Identity HOCs are not yet available on React Native.
  {: .callout .callout--info}

 #### Rendering a Sign Out Button

-`withAuthenticator` component renders your App component after a successfull user signed in, and it prevents non sign-in uses to interact with your app.
-In this case, we need to display a *sign-out* button to trigger related process.
+`withAuthenticator` component renders your App component after a successful user signed in, and it prevents non-sign-in uses to interact with your app.
+In this case, we need to display a *sign-out* button to trigger the related process.

 To display a sign-out button, set `includeGreetings = true` in the parameter object.
-It will display a *greetings section* on top of your app, and a sign-out button is displayed in authenticated state.
+It displays a *greetings section* on top of your app, and a sign-out button is displayed in the authenticated state.

 ```js
 export default withAuthenticator(App, { includeGreetings: true });